-At closing arguments, Ghislaine Maxwell portrayed as both abuser and wrongly targeted victim
+Jury begins deliberating in Ghislaine Maxwell’s sex-trafficking case

 Maxwell’s lawyers have tried to downplay her connection to Epstein, emphasizing that she worked for him and managed his properties.
 But several witnesses testified that Epstein and Maxwell at one point shared the Palm Beach home and employees treated her as a head of the household.

 The defense lawyers hope jurors will be swayed by the testimony of “false memory” researcher Elizabeth Loftus, who also appeared as a defense witness at the sexual assault trials of Harvey Weinstein and Bill Cosby.

 Loftus described how memory can be influenced by internalizing other accusers’ stories and from media coverage.

 Maxwell’s accusers were cross-examined extensively on details of their accounts that had changed over time.
 One of them, for instance, did not mention Maxwell when she spoke to the FBI in 2007 about what transpired at Epstein’s home, but on the witness stand described Maxwell as a major presence at the Palm Beach residence.